tenquasso/LabNest/README.md

 2. **Install dependencies** (if any, e.g. composer, npm)
 3. **Setup your database**
    - Import `database.sql` to your MySQL/MariaDB server
-   - Buat user admin secara manual setelah import database (gunakan `user.php` jika ingin membuat user via script)
+   - Create an admin user manually after importing the database (you can use `user.php` to create an admin user via script)
 4. **Configure your environment**
    - Copy `config.php` and fill in your DB credentials
    - Or use `.env` for better security